-The Quixote Center has worked with the Institute since 1984, when we launched a program for the delivery of humanitarian aid during the US- imposed Contra War.
-After the war we continued to work with the Institute on a variety of community development, education and health projects.
+The Quixote Center has worked in Nicaragua since 1984, when we launched a program for the delivery of humanitarian aid during the US- imposed Contra War.
+After the war we continued to work with the Institute of John XXIII/Association Roncalli on a variety of community development, education and health projects.
 Our work expanded following hurricane Mitch in 1998, involving the integration of housing construction, community organizing and leadership development.
-Our most recent effort, Homes of Hope, built 200 homes in cooperation with housing cooperatives as well as some individual homeowners between 2017 and 2022.
+Our housing project, Homes of Hope, built 200 homes, in cooperation with housing cooperatives as well as some individual homeowners, between 2017 and 2022.
+The government of Nicaragua canceled the Institute’s legal incorporation in 2022.

 August Cookout and Visit with Edwin Novoa